SAP/open-ux-odata/docs/DefiningMockdata.md

 Unbound actions are by definition specific to your application so the mockserver can't do much to help you there beside allowing you to implement whatever logic you need.

-In order to define your own unbound actions you can create an `EntityContainer.js` file that will implement the function defined in the [API](./EntityContainerAPI.md).
+In order to define your own unbound actions you can create an `EntityContainer.js` file (or `EntityContainer.ts` for TypeScript) that will implement the function defined in the [API](./EntityContainerAPI.md).

 By doing this you can add your custom logic for your unbound actions and mock what you need.